derek/milo/readme.md

 Commands
 ========

+`milo app {template} [dir]`

+Generate a YUI starter app from {template} in {dir}.
+Templates are actually gist IDs, which you can find in `config.public.json`.
+Great to be used in conjunction with `fetch`, so once you post your files, give someone else that ID and they can run `milo fetch {gist ID}` to start using your app.

+This is really just a shortcut for `milo fetch {gistID} {dir}`

+---

 `milo build {module}`

 Builds the specified module.
 Just an alias for `ant all -q -Dlint.skip=true` being run in a module's directory.
 Useful as you can rebuild a specific module without needing to `cd` into it.

+---

+`milo checker`

+Just a general utility for digging through YUI's source and detecting any oddities

 ---